NicholasWei4321/TaskMate/design/concepts/UserAuthentication/design.md

 # UserAuthentication - Design Decisions

 ## Overview
 This document explains the key design decisions made during the development of the UserAuthentication concept.
+This is a brand new concept that I created that did not exist in Assignment 2.

 ## Design Decision 1: Password Hashing